abrahaj/Digital-Library-Timeline/README.md

 ## Web Interface
 Presented at: http://norm.al/digital-library-timeline/

+## Alternations from the original Digital Library Timeline
+-> Some new info is added covering the recent changes.
+More info at [Additions.md](Additions.md).

 ## Maintainer
 -> Armand Brahaj (armand.brahaj@fiz-karlsruhe.de)

-## Alternations from the original Digital Library Timeline
--> Some new info is added covering the recent changes.
-More [info at](/Additions.md)